Anne Ranasinghe papers

 Biographical material of Anne’s includes photocopies of her German and English passports, her birth certificate, and material related to the Cross of the Order of Merit of the Federal Republic of Germany awarded to her in 2015.
 Other material primarily relates to research regarding the fates of her parents and relatives during the Holocaust.

 Writings include Anne’s diary, written from 1939-1947 in both German and English.
-The bulk of the diary consists of entries from 1939-1941, also includes several drawings and poems in the back.
-There are several English translations of entries from 1939 included with the papers.
-Other writings of Anne include essays, poems, text for an exhibition at the Alte Synagogue in Essen, and the script for a Purim play she wrote in 1935.
-Additional writings include clippings regarding Anne’s life and work, papers regarding the Heimschung documentary, Emil Katz’s English speech written while trying to learn English to aid in emigration from Germany, and a photocopy of an article by Paulgehard Lohmann regarding the history of the Jews of Fritzlar, Germany, including the Katz family.
+The bulk of the diary consists of entries from 1939-1941, and also includes several drawings and poems in the back.
+English translations of several entries from 1939 are also included with the papers.
+Other writings of Anne include essays, poems, text for an exhibition at the Alte Synagogue in Essen, and the script for a Purim play she wrote in 1936.
+Additional writings include clippings regarding Anne’s life and work, papers regarding the Heimschung documentary, Emil Katz’s English speech written while trying to learn English to aid in emigration from Germany, and a photocopy of a chapter in a book by Paulgehard Lohmann regarding the history of the Jews of Fritzlar, Germany, including the Katz family.

 3 oversize boxes

 - Credit Line

 - United States Holocaust Memorial Museum Collection, Gift of Shanti Conly

 This page: https://collections.ushmm.org/search/catalog/irn611478